 The Company has never declared or paid any cash dividends on its Common Stock and does not anticipate paying such cash dividends in the foreseeable future.
-Dividends will be payable on the Preferred Stock in cash or in shares of Common Stock, at the Company's option.
-The Company anticipates that such dividends will be paid in shares of Common Stock.
 The Company currently anticipates that it will retain all future earnings, if any, for use in the development of its business.